karloygard/xcomfortd/README.md

 status reports from dimmers incorrectly as always off.
 This is resolved in the later "RF V2.10 - USB V2.05" firmware._

 Copyright 2016 Karl Anders Øygard.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
+Some code was contributed by Hans Karlinius.